-Below are the summarized results of this study.
-For the full report, see here: Healthy Communities Survey 2020 comprehensive overview of Winnebago and Boone Counties and the Rockford Metropolitan Statistical Area (MSA) by describing the population through analysis of open source health data.
+Below are the summarized results of the Healthy Communities Study 2020.

+Part I: This Community Analysis provides a comprehensive overview of Winnebago and Boone Counties and the Rockford Metropolitan Statistical Area (MSA) by describing the population through analysis of open source health data.
 Across the state of Illinois, Winnebago County ranked among the bottom for all health factors.